jgerstmayr/EXUDYN/docs/RST/items/ObjectContactSphereSphere.rst

-.. _fig-objectspherespherecontact-mesh:
+.. _fig-objectspherespherecontact:
 .. figure:: ../../theDoc/figures/SphereSphereContact.png
     :width: 400

     Two spheres that are in contact, showing a force on marker 1 in normal direction due to overlap; forces on marker 0 act in opposite direction.

 Calculations reflect the case for outer contact of two spheres using \ :math:`h_1=1`\ .
-In case that isHollowSphere1=True, we set \ :math:`h_1=-1`\  while the remaining formulas remain unchanged.
+In case that isHollowSphere1=True, we set \ :math:`h_1=-1`\  while the remaining formulas are unchanged.
+In Figure  :ref:`fig-objectspherespherecontact`\  the sphere sphere and in Figure  :ref:`fig-objectspherehollowspherecontact`\  the sphere hollowsphere contact case are shown.

 For the following, the gap \ :math:`g`\  between the two spheres is computed as